Great Boston Fire of 1872: Building practices

 In 1872, there was no strictly enforced building code in Boston.
 The streets were narrow and the buildings were close together.
 Many of the buildings were too tall for fire ladders to reach the upper levels, and the pressure from the fire hoses was often insufficient to extinguish flames on the roofs of the buildings.
 Thus, the fire could spread from rooftop to rooftop, and across narrow streets.
 Many of the affected buildings were made of brick and stone, but with wooden framing.
 Also, wooden mansard roofs were a common architectural trend of the time period.
 The steep pitch of a mansard roof allows for more storage in the upper levels of a building.
 However, these roofs are flammable due to their wooden construction.
-Additionally, the warehouses of downtown Boston commonly stored dry materials in the eaves of the roofs, increasing the flammability.
-Merchandise stored in the attics of warehouses was not considered taxable inventory.

 Insurance

 Building owners in Boston had few incentives to implement fire-safety measures.
 Buildings were often insured above value or at full value.
-Arson to gain insurance money was not uncommon.